dodgyville/pyvida/README.md

 - removed deprecated retalk and respeech
 - removed deprecated walkareas
 - replaced opacity and alpha handing with single set_alpha and get_alpha methods
+- when adding modals, they must be added to game object first.